Updated August 20th, 2022 by Travel the Greek Way

 Where to Stay in Elafonissi:

-Just 20 minutes far from Chania town (25 km) lie some of the most beautiful villages in Crete, the Apokoronas villages.
-There has been a very mild touristic development, so those villages are really old and authentic.
+Just 20 minutes far from Chania town (25 km) lie 37 beautiful villages, around the Lefka Ori Mt, the Apokoronas villages.
+There has been a very mild touristic development, so those villages are really old-looking and authentic Cretan life.
 Some of the villages are:

 - Armeni, Agios Pavlos, Gavalohori, Kefalos, Vamos, Xirosterni where you can have your meals and taste authentic Cretan cuisines such as tsigariasto, boureki, kalitsounia, pilafi and dakos

-- Go to a very picturesque Vryses village, built on the feet of White Mt.
-Two rivers cross the village making beautiful pools, small waterfalls, and streams.
+- Go to the very picturesque Vryses village, built on the feet of Lefka Mt.
+Two rivers cross the village making beautiful pools, small waterfalls, and streams

 Akrotiri is located east and around 15 km far from Chania.
 In the area of Akrotiri you can find some of the oldest, richest, and most imposing monasteries in Chania: